TrueFiEng/useDApp/docs/source/guide.rst

 Custom hooks
 ************

-Creating a custom hook with the use of our core hooks is very easy, as an example let's write a *useTokenBalance* hook.
+Creating a custom hook with the use of our core hooks is straightforward, as an example let's write a *useTokenBalance* hook.

 The hook will retrieve a balance of an ERC20 token of the provided address.